Vladimir9595/3D-Portfolio/README.md

 ## Add the Footer section

-In the Footer section we need to import some libraries to build the footer.
+In the Footer section you need to import some libraries to build the footer.

 ```javascript
 import React, { useEffect, useState } from 'react'